manadart/service-discovery-operator/README.md

 A proof-of-concept for on operator that can spawn a process to watch its local k8s cluster for events.

-These events are dispatched back to the spawn charm via a custom event.
+These events are dispatched back to the spawning charm via a custom event.

 ## Usage